 You will need a graphing calculator; I recommend a TI-83+ or TI-84+.
 Cell phones may be used as a calculator, but they are not as powerful or useful as a graphing calculator.
 I will do instruction on how to use your graphing calculator to solve problems.
 The book also gives instruction on how to use the TI-83+ to solve problems.
-Graphing calculators can be borrowed for a deposit (see Elisha Pratt) and returned at the end of the semester.
+Graphing calculators can be borrowed for a deposit (see Carla Pirovano) and returned at the end of the semester.
+Some homework and tests will require a graphing calculator and your cell phone calculator will not be powerful enough.